 Sometimes, all we need is to say yes.

-I already shared my first freediving experience here in the blog and I mentioned that my boyfriend invited me to try freediving.
-It was a memorable experience and I’m happy (until now) that I said YES to his invitation.
+I already shared my first freediving experience here on the blog, and I mentioned that my boyfriend invited me to try freediving.
+It was a memorable experience, and I’m happy (until now) that I said YES to his invitation.

-Through freediving, I experienced a lot of wonderful memories and feeling that I haven’t done and felt before.
-Underwater is a beautiful scenery and it gives a different feeling each time I can glimpse of marine life.
+Through freediving, I experienced a lot of wonderful memories and feelings that I hadn’t experienced before.
+Underwater is a beautiful scenery, and it gives a different feeling each time I glimpse marine life.
 All I want is to stay for a much longer time with every dive.
 Just one breath and I feel perfectly amazing!

 I enjoy freediving so much, and I do it every time I am available on weekends.
 Sometimes, we go on a freediving trip with my friends.
-Good thing is that the Philippines has stunning marine ecosystem and there are thousands of islands to explore.
+The good thing is that the Philippines has a stunning marine ecosystem, and there are thousands of islands to explore.

-Nowadays, freediving is one of the must try activities in Cebu and a lot of my friends are asking about where to have classes, what gears to buy and etc. And so, I created this list for them, and for those who are thinking to try freediving here in the Philippines.
+Nowadays, freediving is one of the must-try activities in Cebu, and a lot of my friends are asking about where to have classes, what gear to buy, etc. And so, I created this list for them, and for those who are thinking of trying freediving here in the Philippines.

 Freedive

-Freediving School have different rates.
-Check out their respective facebook pages and website for more details and updates.
+Freediving School has different rates.
+Check out their respective Facebook pages and websites for more details and updates.

 P.S.
-Some of them offers special rates and promos.
+Some of them offer special rates and promos.

 Luzon:

-• APNEA Philippines – Apnea Philippines provides Freediving Classes, Courses and Training by licensed Freediving instructors.
-They are mainly based in Batangas and travelling all over the Philippines to make Freediving accessible and affordable for Filipinos.
+• APNEA Philippines – Apnea Philippines provides Freediving Classes, Courses, and Training by licensed Freediving instructors.
+They are mainly based in Batangas and travel all over the Philippines to make Freediving accessible and affordable for Filipinos.
 They offer PADI certifications.

-• Seazoned Philippines – They offer diving events in the beautiful reefs of the Philippines to promote Freediving and Skindiving through basic education, safety and ecotourism.
-They have also AIDA certification available.
+• Seazoned Philippines – They offer diving events in the beautiful reefs of the Philippines to promote Freediving and Skindiving through basic education, safety, and ecotourism.
+They also have an AIDA certification available.
 Seazoned Philippines is based in Manila.

 Visayas:

-• FIM freedivers – FIM freedivers is a freediving & yoga school that does not only focus on helping you become better freedivers, but also help you become your best self.
-FIM Freedivers offers PADI and AIDA certification mostly conducted in Mactan or Moalboal in Cebu.
+• FIM freedivers – FIM freedivers is a freediving & yoga school that not only focuses on helping you become better freedivers, but also helps you become your best self.
+FIM Freedivers offers PADI and AIDA certification, mostly conducted in Mactan or Moalboal in Cebu.

-• Freedive Panglao – Freedive Pangalao want you to experience the underwater world of the Philippines.
+• Freedive Panglao – Freedive Panglao wants you to experience the underwater world of the Philippines.
 They offer Professional Freediving courses and training in the turquoise waters of Panglao Island, Bohol.

 Mindanao: